MING: A Functional Approach to Learning Molecular Generative Models: REPRESENTING MOLECULES AS FUNCTIONS

+which maps from the function-input space, $ \mathcal{T}^i$, to the function-output space, $\mathcal{Y}^i$, where these output signals represent atom and bond types.
+One way to parameterize these functions is by using implicit neural representations (INRs).
+The approach employs a neural network ${\theta}$ as the function's parameters to model the relation between the input and output of the function.

-However, this approach is often costly when one needs to optimize a different set of parameters $\theta^i$ for each molecule $ \mathcal{G}^i \triangleq \left(\mathcal{T}^i, \mathcal{Y}^i\right)$.
-To enable an efficient parameter sharing between molecules, we leverage the conditional INR networks \cite{mehta2021modulated} that introduce a trainable latent-input vector specific to each data point.
-These INRs define a novel function input space, which is the product of two subspaces $\mathcal{T} \times \mathcal{Z}$ with $\mathcal{Z} \subset \mathbb{R}^k$ is a latent unknown manifold.
-In this way, we can use the shared network $\theta$ and only need to optimize a different latent input for each specific molecule function.
+\paragraph{Conditional INRs} Standard INRs typically use a separate set of parameters $\theta_i$ for each function $f^i$, denoted as $f_{\theta_i}^i$, which is costly and inefficient for optimization.
+To enable effective parameter sharing between molecules, we leverage conditional INR \citep{mehta2021modulated}, wherein a trainable latent input vector is conditioned on each function while sharing the model parameters $\theta$ across functions.
+We denote this latent input space by $\mathcal{Z} \subset \mathbb{R}^k$ and the conditional parameterization is given by:

+where $\mathcal{Z}$ is an unknown manifold, and $k \ll | \theta |$.
+In this way, we can use the shared network $\theta$ and only need to optimize a different latent input for each function, leading to more efficient optimization.